Updated on Dec 29, 2025 11:48 IST

 Diya NihalaniContent Author

-A BSc Agriculture is a 4 year undergraduate (UG) degree program that provides a complete overview of Agricultural Science subjects.
+A BSc Agriculture is a 4-year undergraduate (UG) degree program that provides a complete overview of Agricultural Science subjects.
 BSc Agriculture includes agronomy, soil science, plant breeding, and animal husbandry.
-Students can get a hold of scientific knowledge, practical skills, and technological advancements needed for modern farming and agribusiness.
+Students get scientific knowledge and skills about technological advancements, modern farming and agribusiness.
 The curriculum combines theoretical learning with hands-on experience in labs and field settings.

 BSc Agriculture Course Details: Highlights